tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 *Later pull requests depend on earlier ones.
 That is a property of the work, not a Git mistake.*

 Each pull request shows one logical layer.
-Reviews stay bounded, and development can continue while earlier layers are still under review.

 The graph looks more complicated because the work is more complicated.

 Flattening the graph does not flatten the dependency.
-It only forces developers to hide or reconstruct it.
+It only hides or reconstructs it.

 ---

 ## AI made Git discipline more important

-The distinction matters even more now.

 AI made producing code cheap.
 It did not make integration cheap.

 A developer can generate hundreds or thousands of changed lines in an afternoon.
-The result may compile.
-Existing tests may pass.
-The pull request may even look polished at first glance.

-But the change may combine several different intentions:
+The code may compile, tests may pass, and the pull request may look polished.
+Yet one branch may combine several intentions:

 - refactor an interface;
 - rename APIs;
 - add validation;
 - change retry behavior;
 - rewrite configuration;
-- update tests;
-- alter logging;
+- alter tests and logging;
 - clean up unrelated code.

-Without deliberate boundaries, all of that arrives as one branch, one large pull request, and sometimes one enormous commit.

-The problem is not merely that the pull request is unpleasant to review.
 Its conflict surface is enormous.
-A production fix may be buried inside unrelated refactoring.
+A production fix may be buried inside refactoring.
 Nobody can confidently cherry-pick it.
-Reverting one behavior may also revert five others.
-Rebasing the branch asks someone to reconstruct several intentions at once against a moving `main`.
+Reverting one behavior may revert five others.
+Rebasing asks someone to reconstruct several intentions against a moving `main`.

-Review quality changes too.
-Once a pull request becomes too large to reason about, reviewers stop verifying the full behavior and begin checking whether the code looks plausible.
+Large AI-generated changes also encourage plausibility review: reviewers stop verifying behavior and start checking whether the code looks convincing.

-AI can make that plausibility unusually convincing.
-Clean formatting, complete-looking tests, and confident abstractions can hide the fact that nobody clearly separated what changed from why it changed.

-A healthier sequence might be:
+A healthier sequence is a set of coherent changes:

 ```text
 1. introduce the interface